RedDirtBits/Wemos-LoLin32-Lite/README.md

 # Next Steps

 The first step will be to simply set up the Wemos with one or two sensors and have it report data over MQTT.
-Once that code has been optimized as best _I_ can do, take it and freeze it into the MicroPython firmware.
+Once that code has been optimized as _best I can do_, take it and freeze it into the MicroPython firmware.

 After that I will probably add more sensors and see how far I can push the board and just how much I can add to the firmware.